codingwithjen/capstone1-idea/proposal.md

     - Users who do not have a profile set-up will have limited access to customizing their preferences and the website.
 For someone who wants to use the default settings of the website, they will still have access to the database search function, but they will have to input a city/location every time.
 - **What features make your site more than CRUD?
 Do you have any stretch** goals?
     - The search interface, creating multi-user and user session, edit/add/delete locations or forecasts, customize profiles and user preferences.
 Goals is to make a simple, user-friendly weather app with lots of design features that stick out to other weather applications.
-A stretch goal I want to *try* and accomplish in my Capstone Project #1 is to find a way to alert users over an email that they entered through a form about dangerous road conditions, etc.
+A stretch goal I want to *try* and accomplish in my Capstone Project #1 is to find a way to send a reset password to the user's email that they registered with.
 `